MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 Whenever your policies fail to deliver the expected runtime behavior or performance, you'll need to troubleshoot your deployment.
 For that we provide [diagnostic tools](admin-diagnostics.md) and numerous recommendations.

-## Setup R Server for Operationalization
+## Configure web & compute nodes for analytic deployment and remote execution

 To benefit from Microsoft R Server’s web service deployment and remote execution features, you must first [configure R Server](configuration-initial.md) after installation to act as a deployment server and host analytic web services.